Our Story

 Left: early 80s.
 Right: same checkdam in late 90s

 Manil Jayasena joined Rajen as his wife and partner in their vision to do more for the land.
-From environmental re-generation, the focus expanded to conservation and social upliftment.
-SEDS began to run programmes that would improve the quality of life in the villages around Penukonda.
-Village self-help groups were established to provide a support network for women and to ensure that they received all benefits due to them under various government schemes.
-Vocational training was established for women and men, aimed at teaching them skills such as stitching, metal work and carpentry by which they could generate income and find employment.
-The SEDS school was started to provide quality and subsidised education to the children of the surrounding villages.
+From environmental regeneration, the focus expanded to conservation and social upliftment.
+SEDS began running programmes that would improve the quality of life in the villages around Penukonda.
+Village self-help groups were established to support women and ensure they received all benefits due to them.
+Vocational training was established for women and men, and the SEDS school was started to provide quality and subsidised education to the children of surrounding villages.

 Natural resource management